Mapgame-Hosting-Project/mapgame-discord-bot/README.md

 ## A bot to help you with your mapgame server. <!-- omit in toc -->

+This bot is to be used in conjunction with the [Mapgame Hosting Website](https://mapgamehostingwebsite20200827111104.azurewebsites.net/)

 ### DISCLAIMER: this bot is still WIP, so I would advise against adding it to your server as of now

 ## Table of contents <!-- omit in toc -->